2026 United States secretary of state elections: Indiana

 Secretary of State Diego Morales was elected in 2022 with 54.1% of the vote.
-He is running for re-election to a second term.
-Beau Bayh, judicial law clerk for the United States Court of Appeals for the Seventh Circuit and son of former Indiana governor Evan Bayh, is running for the office as a Democrat.
+He ran for re-election to a second term.
+He was defeated by Congressional Staffer Max Engling.
+Beau Bayh, an attorney and the son of former Indiana governor Evan Bayh, is running for the office as a Democrat.
+Former Indianapolis mayor Greg Ballard, formerly a Republican, announced his intention to run for the office as an Independent in March of 2026.

 Iowa

 Secretary of State Paul Pate was re-elected in 2022 with 60.1% of the vote.
 He is running for re-election.
-Democrat Navy veteran Ryan Peterman is running against him.
+Democratic Navy veteran Ryan Peterman is running against him.

 Kansas

 Secretary of State Scott Schwab was re-elected in 2022 with 58.4% of the vote.
 He is retiring to run for governor.
-Republican state representatives Pat Proctor and Ken Rahjes are running for the position.
-Construction inspector Samuel Lane is running as a Democrat.
+State representatives Pat Proctor is the presumptive Republican nominee.
+Former state representative Jennifer Day and construction inspector Samuel Lane are running as Democrats.

 Massachusetts

 Secretary of the Commonwealth William F. Galvin was re-elected in 2022 with 67.7% of the vote.
-He is eligible to run for re-election to a ninth term and has expressed interest in doing so.
-Democratic state senator Becca Rausch is seen as a potential primary challenger to Galvin if he runs.
+He is running for re-election to a ninth term.
+Republican former Wayland select boardmember Anne Brensley is challenging Galvin after an apparently successful write-in campaign, pending official certification.

 Michigan

 Secretary of State Jocelyn Benson was re-elected in 2022 with 55.9% of the vote.
 She is term-limited and cannot seek re-election.

-Aghogho Edevbie, the deputy secretary of state of Michigan, has announced that he will run for the seat as a Democrat.
-Other candidates for the Democratic nomination include Ingham County clerk Barbara Byrum and former state senator Adam Hollier.
+Democratic lieutenant governor Garlin Gilchrist won the party's nomination over former lottery commissioner Suzanna Shkreli.

-Macomb County clerk Anthony Forlini and businesswoman Monica Yatooma are running for the Republican nomination.
+Macomb County clerk Anthony Forlini won the Republican nomination, beating Clarkston Community Schools trustee Amanda Love and businesswoman Monica Yatooma.

 Minnesota

 Secretary of State Steve Simon was re-elected in 2022 with 54.5% of the vote.
-He is eligible to run for re-election but has not yet stated if he will do so.
+He is running for re-election to a fourth term.

-Republican Tad Jude announced his candidacy on September 12, 2025.
+Republican Tad Jude is the Republican nominee.